-Included in property, plant and equipment of the Group are motor vehicles and machinery acquired under finance lease agreements with carrying value of RM1,547,916 (2008 - RM1,851,617).
+Included in property, plant and equipment of the Group are motor vehicles and machinery acquired under finance lease agreements with carrying amount of RM1,286,917 (2009 - RM1,547,916).

 Property, plant and equipment under revaluation model

 The Group's buildings were revalued on 31 March 2009 by an independent professional qualified valuer using the open market value method.